5 Things You Wish You Knew Before Hiring a Web DeveloperAugust 15, 2017 January 27, 2019 /

-So you’ve decided to hire a web design company to build a site for your business.
-Trouble is, there are lots of web design companies out there.
-From graphic design studios to marketing agencies to freelancers, choosing the right team (or person) can seem overwhelming.
+So you’ve decided to hire a web developer to build a site for your business.
+Trouble is, there are lots of web development companies out there.
+From graphic design studios to photoshop studios to freelance front end developers on Upwork, choosing the right team (or person) can seem overwhelming.

 There are even variations among freelancers and among agencies.
 Everyone does web design differently!

 A lot of small business owners just sit back, shrug their shoulders, and say, “Well, that option makes sense.
 I guess we’ll go with it.”
 Then they hope for the best.
 Sometimes, it works out.
 But other times, well…

 Let’s just say that many wish they’d chosen differently – or at least done more research before making such a consequential decision.